Tuesday, 23 March 2021

 4. In a pot of boiling water, add the two flat dough pieces and boil until cooked.
 When they float on the water, it means they are cooked.

 5. Drain the cooked dough and add them into the raw dough, knead and combine well.
-You will find that the dough doesn't break, much more elastic and easy to handle now (crediting my friend Da Jie who taught me this method of adding gluten into the dough and making it very elastic).
+You will find that the dough doesn't break, much more elastic and easy to handle now (crediting my friend Da Jie who taught me this method of adding "gluten" (which is actually starch that acts like gluten) into the dough and making it very elastic).

 If the dough sticks to your fingers, when you handle it, it means your dough is too wet.
 Adjust by adding a bit more glutinous rice flour or brown rice flour little-by-little and knead to combine well.
 When the dough no longer sticks to your fingers, it is good.